ksachdeva/k8s-examples/example-2-basic-server-app/README.md

 ### Introduction

-This is a very basic example in which we will try to a very basic nodejs application.
+This is a very basic example in which we will try to run a simple nodejs application.

 ### Remove pods, deployments etc from the cluster

-It will be better to start from the clean cluster.
+It will be better to start with a clean cluster.
 Issue following command to delete various items.

 ```bash
 $ kubectl delete pod,svc,rs,deploy --all